 Graduate and Professional Programs

-At the graduate level, Clark enrolls students in seven doctoral and 12 master's degree programs.
-Doctoral degrees are offered in the following disciplines: biology, chemistry, economics, geography, history, psychology and physics.
+At the graduate level, Clark enrolls students in doctoral and master's degree programs.
+Doctoral degrees are offered in the following disciplines: biology, biochemistry and molecular biology, chemistry, economics, geography, history, psychology and physics.
 The Department of International Development, Community and Environment offers inter-disciplinary master's degrees in international development and social change, environmental science and policy, geographic information science, and community development and planning.
 The Department of English offers a Master of Arts degree based on a year of course work and a thesis.